What defines me? Is it my amount or lack of beauty? Of talent? Of intelligence? Of piety?

 “See how much I love you; see and believe that I love you.”

-Thus, it is His love and compassion that defines me, and my response to it.
+Thus, it is His love and compassion that defines me.